shravanasati/stellapy/README.md

 ## 💫 Motivation

-I wanted a CLI that could reload the browser for static content as well as restart the server for the dynamic content.
+I wanted a CLI that could live reload the browser page as well as live restart the server.
 I tried to find such a tool, but didn't find one.
 So I made stella - that could reload backend as well as frontend code.
+Also the builtin debug modes for web frameworks sucked.

 <br>

 ## ⚙️ How does stella work?

-stella continuously watches for file changes in the project (html, css, js, py, rb, go, rs, php, java) and whenever a change is made, it kills the existing process and spawns a new process using subprocess.
+stella continuously watches for file changes in the project, while respecting the gitignore file and whenever a change is made, it kills the existing process and spawns a new process using subprocess.
 What about browser reload?
-It uses selenium to accomplish browser reload.
+It uses selenium to accomplish that.

 <br>